michelegargiulo/Witchery-Companion/README.md

 ### Performance
 - Implement caching for the Altar Power Source map
+- Implement caching for the Mutandis plant tranformations

 ### Misc.
 - Witchery: Companion implements a Plugin that automatically downloads Witchery 1.7.10 jar and puts it in the resourcepacks folder,